brettz9/atyourcommand/README.md

 implemented use cases as needed
-	1. Document how restricted contexts are not only used for restricting context, but also will be associated with a particular retrieval method (e.g., `img` will be available only on images and will supply `img[src]` to the app unless another generic type of variable substitution such as obtaining the node as HTML or the node's textContent is provided).
+	1. Document how restricted contexts are not only used for restricting context, but also will be associated with a particular retrieval method (e.g., `img` will be available only on images and will supply `img.src` to the app (the property instead of attribute) unless another generic type of variable substitution such as obtaining the node as HTML or the node's textContent is provided).
 1. Submit to AMO

 # Higher priority to-dos (longer)